xin2zhang/VIP/README.rst

         return loss, grad, None

 where loss is the misfit value (or negative logarithm of posterior pdf value), grad is the gradient.
-The third output is used to return other auxilary variables (e.g., a mask array), and can be safely ignored.
+The third output is used to return other auxiliary variables (e.g., a mask array), and can be safely ignored.
 Thereafter,

 .. code-block:: python